What Is Satanism? A Complete Guide to Types, Beliefs & History

 Atheistic / Symbolic Satanism

 The Church of Satan was founded by Anton Szandor LaVey (born Howard Stanton Levey, 1930–1997) on Walpurgisnacht 1966, marking the beginning of organized modern Satanism.
-LaVey, a former carnival worker and occult enthusiast, drew from Ayn Rand's objectivism, Friedrich Nietzsche's philosophy, and various ritual magic traditions.
+LaVey, a former carnival worker and occultist, drew from Ayn Rand's objectivism, Friedrich Nietzsche's philosophy, and ritual magic traditions to create a coherent Satanic philosophy.

 LaVeyan Satanism presents Satan not as a supernatural being but as a symbol of self-assertion, vital existence, undefiled wisdom, and rebellion against herd conformity.
 The philosophy emphasizes rational self-interest, stratification based on merit, and the rejection of conventional morality.

-Key texts include The Satanic Bible (1969), The Satanic Rituals (1972), and The Satanic Witch (1971).
-The church uses ritual as psychodrama—a tool for emotional catharsis and psychological transformation rather than supernatural invocation.
+Key texts: The Satanic Bible (1969), The Satanic Rituals (1972), The Satanic Witch (1971).
+Ritual is understood as psychodrama — a tool for emotional catharsis rather than supernatural invocation.

 After LaVey's death in 1997, leadership passed to Blanche Barton, then to Peter H. Gilmore (current High Priest).
-The organization maintains a hierarchical structure with degrees of membership but does not operate local chapters.
+The organization maintains a hierarchical degree structure but does not operate local chapters.

 The Satanic Temple (TST)